Tishomingo: Death

-According to Tishomingo's son Richard, Tishomingo died c.
-1837 on Brushy Creek in the Choctaw Nation on the same day as his wife "U-Kuth-Le-Ya" died.
+According to Tishomingo's son Richard, Tishomingo died around 1837 on Brushy Creek in the Choctaw Nation on the same day as his wife U-Kuth-Le-Ya died.
 This was during the time both Chickasaw and Choctaw tribes resided together in Indian Territory.
 Both he and his wife's burials were witnessed by two Chickasaw Warriors who had served with Tishomingo in the War of 1812.
 They gave their testimony attesting to the facts of the couple's deaths to the Indian Agent, Douglas H. Cooper, on September 27, 1859, in accordance with the requirements of a Bounty Land Application of Richard.

-Legacy
+Honors

-The county of Tishomingo, town of Tishomingo, and Tishomingo park in Mississippi; and the capital of Tishomingo in the Chickasaw Nation are named for him.
+The county of Tishomingo, town of Tishomingo, and Tishomingo State Park in Mississippi; and the capital of Tishomingo in the Chickasaw Nation are named for him.